mana-byte/dotfiles-minecraft-style.nixos/README.md

 You also need to change mana with your username in the following files:
 Config.qml, Hunger.qml, McHalfButton.qml, McSlider.qml, McButton.qml, Surface.qml

-NOTE: If the imgborders plugin doesn't work you can compile and install it using => https://github.com/mana-byte/imgborders
+**NOTE** : If the imgborders plugin doesn't work you can compile and install it using => https://github.com/mana-byte/imgborders

 # HOW TO